 Steel connectors and swivels complying with API 6H may be used.
-Cast, malleable, and wrought iron threaded couplings are acceptable subject to the limits of para.
+Gray, malleable, and wrought iron threaded couplings are acceptable subject to the limits of para.
 423.2.4.
-Sleeve, coupled, and other patented joints may be used provided movement beyond the limits provided for in the joining member.
+Sleeve, coupled, and other patented joints may be used, provided

-(a) a prototype joint has been subject to proof tests to determine the safety of the joints under simulated service conditions.
-When vibration, fatigue, cyclic conditions, low temperature, thermal expansion, or other severe conditions are anticipated, the applicable conditions shall be incorporated in the tests.

-(b) adequate provisions are made to prevent separation of the joint and to prevent longitudinal or lateral
+- (a) a production joint has been subject to proof tests to determine the safety of the joints under simulated service conditions.
+When vibration, fatigue, cyclic conditions, low temperature, thermal expansion, or other severe conditions are anticipated, the applicable conditions shall be incorporated in the tests. - (b) adequate provisions are made to prevent separation of the joint and to prevent longitudinal or lateral movement beyond the limits provided for in the joining member.